How we buy coffee

 Contributing beyond pricing

 This project relies on an expanding group of data donors, including Melbourne Coffee Merchants and many of our roasting partners.
-By donating all of our purchasing data to the study – including contract date, FOB price, origin, variety, lot size and cup quality – we are joining a group of dedicated roasters, importers and exporters hoping to create, and contribute to, a better understanding of specialty coffee pricing, and to help build an effective tool for producers and buyers to use when negotiating the price of a coffee.
+By donating all of our purchasing information to the study – including contract date, FOB price, origin, variety, lot size and cup quality – we are joining a group of dedicated roasters, importers and exporters hoping to create, and contribute to, a better understanding of specialty coffee pricing, and to help build an effective tool for producers and buyers to use when negotiating the price of a coffee.
 The ultimate goal of this project is to dislodge the specialty coffee market from its almost exclusive reliance on commodity indices for price discovery, and to create a new frame of reference.

 Want to know more?